Fujifilm X100 Full Guide: Setup & Settings

 That's something that they eventually corrected and improved upon.
 However, since you can only buy this camera used, that is something you need to check beforehand.
 The most common, or effective ways to check are:

-That is not always accurate, it does not mean that is guaranteed what those serials will have issues, these are just the earlier batches that were most likely to have an issue compared to newer ones.
+That is not always accurate, it does not mean that is guaranteed that those serials will have issues, these are just the earlier batches that were most likely to have an issue compared to newer ones.

 - Manual Camera Test: If you are buying locally, then you can perform a camera & aperture test yourself to make sure the blades don't stick.